The Static Inside: The Android as Archive in the Neo-Noir of JG Yuruguay

 Kessels, J. (2025).
 "The Weight of the Gaze: Erotic Economy in the Corridor."
 East Asia Translators Journal.

 Zito, V. (2026).
-The Phonetic Flattening of Yoon Jae Geun.
+The Phonetic Erasure of Yoon Jae Geun.
 UCL Records.

 Adaptation Proposal 01: The Architecture of the Prompt